gorse-io/docs/src/ch02-03-strategy.md

 ### Online Strategy

-Online recommendations have two tasks.
+Online recommendations have three tasks.

 - **Remove reads:** The read items in the recommendation result cache need to be removed.
-- **Fallback recommendation:** There might be a situation where the cached recommendation results are drained out but new offline recommendations haven't been generated, then the fallback recommenders are needed to generate the recommendation content in real-time.
+- **Fallback:** There might be a situation where the cached recommendation results are drained out but new offline recommendations haven't been generated, then the fallback recommenders are needed to generate the recommendation content in real-time.
 The fallback recommenders can be configured in the configuration file with priority from head to tail, and if the front recommender is no longer able to generate a recommendation, then continue to try the backward recommender.

 ```toml
 # The fallback recommendation method for cold-start users: